Duality, extreme points and hulls for noncommutative partial convexity: Categorical duality

 \section{Categorical duality}

 The categorical duality between compact matrix convex sets and operator systems was established in \cite{WW}.
 We refer to \cite[$\S 13$]{Pa} for a treatment of the abstract characterization of operator systems via the Choi-Effros axioms.
 An \df{abstract operator system} $\cR$ is a matrix ordered $*$-vector space with an Archimedean matrix order unit.
-This means firstly, that $\cR$ is a $*$-ordered vector space; that is, $\cR$ is a vector space equipped with an involution $*$ giving rise to a real subspace $\cR_{\sa} \subseteq \cR$ of self-adjoint elements.
-The space $\cR$ also has a cone of positive elements and an Archimedean order unit.
-The key feature of an operator system is that, for each $n,$ the matrix space $M_n(\cR)$ also has such a structure and the structures on different matrix levels are compatible.
-For instance, $\cR$ has an Archimedean order unit $e$ that induces an Archimedean matrix order unit.
-Namely, for each $n,$ we have $\Ii_n \otimes e$ is an Archimedean order unit for $M_n(\cR).$ Thus, when dealing with $\cR$ we always also consider its associated family of matrix spaces $(M_n(\cR))_n=\MM(\cR).$
+This means firstly, that $\cR$ is a $*$-ordered vector space; that is, $\cR$ is a vector space equipped with an involution $*$ giving rise to a real subspace $\cR_{\sa} \subseteq \cR$ of self-adjoint elements. {\CCBB The latter is equipped with a partial order $\le_\cR$, equivalently a pointed cone $\cR^+$ of positive elements ($x \in \cR^+$ if and only if $0 \le_\cR x$), as well as an Archimedean order unit $e.$ That $e$ is an order unit means, for every $x \in \cR$, there exists a scalar $\lambda > 0$ such that